 On-Prem RAG for Government and Enterprise Data

-On-prem RAG is not just a hosting preference.
-It changes ingestion, models, retrieval, monitoring, access control, and operational ownership.
+Private RAG is not just a hosting toggle.
+It changes data flow, model access, retrieval ownership, permissions, monitoring, audit, and operations.